celery/celery/docs/configuration.rst

 CELERY_RESULT_EXCHANGE
 ~~~~~~~~~~~~~~~~~~~~~~

 Name of the exchange to publish results in.
-Default is `"celeryresults"`.
+Default is `celeryresults`.

 .. setting:: CELERY_RESULT_EXCHANGE_TYPE